rowanjh-funprojects/minesweeper-bot/README.txt

 the agent decides which move to make, it uses the mouse to click on the next tile.

-Execute probram with 'python run.py'
+Execute program with 'python run.py'.
-The minesweeper window must be visible on the screen.
+The minesweeper window must be visible on the screen to run.

 The agent is programmed to work with "Minesweeper X", a clone of the original game, see http://www.curtisbright.com/msx/